0nix/ggj21/twine/scriptstuff.md

 Hessel goes in for a kiss on the cheek to Leitzka, something she rebuffs by looking away.
 Hassel's tone gets increasingly angrier.
 "So that's how it's going to be now, is it?
 Even you, the little wannabe capitalist I should have reported ages ago, is going to abandon me the moment things go wrong?"

 Leitzka scoffs.
 You observe her going to the living room, grabbing the book on top of the coffee table and cradles it like a baby.
-"Perhaps it was a mistake to trust you Albert.
-I hate that I am reaching that conclusion right now."
+"I am starting to think that trusting you is not such a good idea, Albert.
+And I wish you didn't give me more reasons to believe that."

+### Day 4

 "Perhaps I made a mistake of my own," Albert rebuffs "because I really trusted you.
 I truly did."
 This gets a surprise out of Leitzka.
 "I thought finding you was an act of divine providence, I got to see the girl I loved when I was just a scholboy and do all the things I desperately wanted to do back then.
 I should have know better -- better than to allow you to live with me when you lie and lie and lie to me."